gugucode/LIRI_Bot/README.md

 Plot: When the newly-crowned Queen Elsa accidentally uses her power to turn things into ice to curse her home in infinite winter, her sister Anna teams up with a mountain man, his playful reindeer, and a snowman to change the weather condition.
 Actors: Kristen Bell, Idina Menzel, Jonathan Groff, Josh Gad
 ```
-If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

 * node liri.js do-what-it-says

-LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
+* * LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

 ```
 BasementOffice:LIRI_Bot$ node liri.js do-what-it-says